Granted3-0/Grantd/README.md

 **Wallet connect:** We are using wallet connect as it is the web3 standard for connecting blockchain wallets to dapps.
 Developers will be able to first explore available grants and when they are ready to apply, they will connect their wallet to access the portal.
 Wallet connect will provide secure connections between the Granted platform, sponsors and developers wallets - making the granting process social, smooth and seamless.

+**Unlock** is an open source, Ethereum-based protocol that we used to token gate sponsor access.
+This allows the sponsor to manage their grants, applications and funding without a centralized middleman.

 **Polygon** For our applications process we are deploying our smart contracts on Polygon as it is offers scaling and infrastructure support to Ethereum decentralized applications (dApps) and is not plagued by the high transaction fees and network congestion that impacts the Ethereum network.
 Deployement:  https://mumbai.polygonscan.com/address/0x159E84c0E98e5A81CcD9E1d0C72B903c289BfF5b

 **Optimism:** We wanted to make our granting platform multi-chain, and at Granted we are super optimistic about supporting public goods, because public goods are good 😍 Nothing more to say here, we think it’s an obvious choice.
 In the spirit of usual silliness of web3 Hackathons...we added a smart contract on Optimism that returns "GM" in the morning.
 On the frontend you'll be presented with a modal saying GM and asking to say it back.
 If you do not you get locked out :skull: Deployment: https://kovan-optimistic.etherscan.io/address/0x2b90d8acf86c00a6c52585dec4ead37728de8e29